Jerrysun817/CareerLeap/README.md

+# CareerLeap: connecting job seekers who have disabilities to employers and mentors
+#### Submitted to HackCamp 2022
+#### 🏆 Most Innovative Project among 26 submmissions

+## Inspiration

+People with disabilities are often not considered potential members of the workforce.
+According to the Canadian Centre for Policy Alternatives, over 400,000 Canadians with disabilities are currently unemployed even though they are able and willing to work.
+As yet, access to effective employment support is limited.

-# CareerLeap
+## What CareerLeap does

+CareerLeap is a networking platform that connects job seekers with disabilities looking for a job in skills trades with either an employer or a peer who is employed.
+Job seekers have the option to connect with someone with a disability if they prefer.
+When you open the home page, all registered mentors are displayed with their basic information (location and job) and buttons that are linked to their LinkedIn and email addresses.
+You can filter the mentors shown by going to the FilterBy page where you can filter whether they have a disability or not and the type of skills trades career.
+We hope this website would break down barriers to employment for people with disabilities.

-## Introduction
+## Building Process

-This is a website specially designed to assist people with disabilities in theirs job hunting.
-If you need assistance on finding your dream job, our website will provide a bridge to you and your unique mentor.
+We built the website using React, CSS, JavaScript, and HTML and the design prototype using Figma.

-## Structure
+## Challenges

-Here is the link for figma where we designed the layout of our project: https://www.figma.com/file/FIh3MXC9HF81ywtDRxVyiV/CareerLeap?node-id=1%3A95.
-A demo is available on https://www.youtube.com/watch?v=ymAooKtO4Mo.

-Our website consists of two pages - the _Home_ page and the _FilterBy_ page.
-In the home page we will display all the mentor cards with their basic information - image, name, location, job, link to their LinkedIn and email.
-In the _FilterBy_ page we will also enable our users to have two types of filters - _disability_ and _job_ , then we will filter the mentors that satisfy these two conditions and display it.
+- Learning React and Figma for the first time
+- Programming the filter function
+- Editing the profile layout but using flex list helped solve this issue

+## What’s next for CareerLeap
+We would like to improve accessibility by implementing an enlarge text size function and allowing users to navigate the site via a keyboard.
+We also hope to create a chat feature to allow mentees to connect with mentors more easily and build a recommendation system.

-## To run the project
+## How to run the CareerLeap

-### 1. Prerequisite: git, Node.js.
+### 1. Prerequisites: git, Node.js.

 ### 2. Set up

-- git clone this project.
+- git clone this project
 - redirect to the corresponding directory
 - install the dependency packages by running the following code in the terminal `npm install` `npm install react-native-web`

 ### 3. Run!

-run the project on localhost by running `npm start` in your terminal and the website will be displaying in this [Link](http://localhost:3000/) by default.
+Run the project on localhost by running `npm start` in your terminal and the website will be displaying in this [Link](http://localhost:3000/) by default.